lchastain/MemoryBank/src/datafix/readme.txt

 This is a one-time-use module that will be used to:

-    1. Remove from NoteData:
+    1. Remove from BaseData:
-            extendedNoteWidthInt
-            extendedNoteHeightInt
-        Previously just json-ignored but as long as there's this datafix anyway, time to completely remove.

-    2. Restore to NoteData:
-            the ID - as a UUID
-        This was there for a long long time, hoping to be used in linkages.
-Finally it was removed after IJ complained too much about the unused var, but now - it's going to be used.

-    3. Add to NoteData:
-            ArrayList<Linkage> linkages;
-        A list of links to other items.
-Also adding the Linkage.java class
+            noteId - replaced with 'instanceId'; more global, not tied to 'notes'.

-    4. Remove from TodoNoteData:
+    2. Remove from NoteData:
-            private String strLinkage;
-                and also the 'linkage' that was made by Jackson converter, for the get/set of strLinkage.
-        Because the list of linkages in NoteData will replace this.
-They are json-ignored during this run, then can be removed altogether.

-FixUtil is just the AppUtil that was being used to load/save, at the time this data fix was needed.
-It was copied to here so that this code might be used again if needed, even if AppUtil evolves.
-A rename was necessary in order to avoid a name collision with the one still in production code (that is otherwise still identical to the one here but that can only certain for the current usage of this datafix).
+            linkages - moved from being a list of LinkData on individual noteDatas to an overall single global list of a new class (LinkedNoteData) in appOptions.
+LinkedNoteData has its own list of another new class - LinkTarget.

+    3. Create the GroupNames list - this obviates the need to give every NoteGroup a properties class.
+            (temporarily, at least)

+And a manual fix of moving all the 'year' data under a 'Years' directory in the user data area.

-But there are still other 'production' classes involved; no guarantee that this code will continue to work correctly after its one-time use and the codebase has moved on.
+Some now-obsolete production classes have been copied to this area so that the fixit MIGHT continue to work and be usable after its one-time use.
+But there are other 'production' classes involved; no guarantee that this code will continue to work after the codebase has moved on.

-All 'datafix' accesses to FixUtil are static.

 How to remove a newly json-ignored data member from a class (IF you don't need any values from it):
    1. After it has been ignored, need to load and then re-save the data.
 It will not appear in the saved data,